 |话题分类：||全部 建造问题 假设问题 原因问题 交友问题 学习教育 个人品德 个人成功 生活习惯 技术与进步 父母、儿童教育、成长 环境、动物、植物、土地 广告、影视、媒体、交流 交通问题|

-Question: Summarize the points made in the lecture, being sure to explain how they cast doubt on the specific methods proposed in the reading passage.
+Summarize the points made in the lecture, being sure to explain how they respond to the specific concerns presented in the reading passage.

 The Salton Sea in California is actually a salty inland lake.
 The level of salt in the lake's water—what scientists call its salinity—has been increasing steadily for years because the lake's water is evaporating faster than it is being replaced by rainfall or rivers.
 If the trend continues, the lake's water will soon become so salty that the lake will be unable to support fish and bird populations.
 The lake would then become essentially a dead zone.
 Fortunately, there are several ways to reverse the trend that is threatening the lake's health.

 One option is direct removal of salt from the lake's water in special desalination facilities.
 Water from the lake would be pumped into the facilities and heated.
 This would cause the water to evaporate into steam, while salt and other materials dissolved in the water would be left behind.
 The steam would then be cooled down and returned to the lake as salt-free water.
 Gradually, the high salt levels would be reduced and the lake’s overall health would be restored.

 Another possible solution is to dilute the salt level in the lake with water from the ocean.
 Since water in the Pacific Ocean is 20 percent less salty than water in the lake, bringing ocean water into the lake would decrease the lake’s salinity.
 The ocean water could be delivered through pipelines or canals.